rccreager/Covid19_Search_Tool/README.md

         docker network connect --ip 1.2.4.8 my-net ID-NUMBER-OF-SERVER docker network connect my-net ID-NUMBER-OF-CLIENT

-4. Finally, you can either run the embeddings and save them to a CSV for later use:
+4. For now, you can either run the embeddings and save them to a CSV for later use:

         python3 create_bert_embeddings.py

-Or, you can run LDA by running these embeddings:

-        python3 lda_bert.py

 **TO-DO:**
+- The embeddings through bert-as-service contain negative values and are not accepted by sklearn's LDA tool.
+Perhaps switching to HuggingFace's BERT tools could fix this (find a working BERT vectorization + LDA topic modeling example?)
 - Check if embedding CSV already found and read in.
 - Try HuggingFace BERT tools for faster embedding (is BERT-service actually using the GPU properly?).
 - Try more appropraite existing embeddings or retrain the embeddings using a more appropriate corpus.